Susan Lewis: Seasons 1–3 and first Departure (1994–1996)

 Most of her problems, however, are family-related.
 Susan's parents, Cookie and Henry, are shown to be flighty (her father is jokingly referred to as a test pilot for Barcalounger) and difficult to talk to.
 Her older sister, Chloe, is the source of most of her distress, with a seemingly never-ending series of problems with alcohol, drugs, men, and money.
 Chloe eventually has a baby girl, who she names Susan ("Little Susie") after her sister.
-During Season 2 however, Chloe begins to use alcohol and drugs once again.
-After deciding that she cannot look after her baby, she leaves Chicago, abandoning Susie on a flustered and overworked Susan.
+During season 2 Chloe begins to use alcohol and drugs once again.
+After deciding that she cannot look after her baby, she leaves Chicago, abandoning Susie with a flustered and overworked Susan.

-She struggles to be a good mother to the child while completing her demanding residency.
-Already overstressed, Susan clashes with the new Chief Resident, Kerry Weaver, numerous times, forcing Mark Greene to step in between them.
+Susan struggles to be a good mother to the child while completing her demanding residency.
+Already overstressed, Susan clashes numerous times with the new Chief Resident, Kerry Weaver, forcing Mark Greene to step in between them.
 Animosity between Kerry and Susan lessens over time, but never goes away completely.
 Realizing that Chloe may never return, Susan considers giving Susie up for adoption.
 She gets as far as introducing the baby to potential adoptive parents, but cannot bring herself to part with her niece, so she decides to keep her and adopt the child as her own.

-Susan grows extremely attached to the baby, but she gets a surprise when a reformed Chloe reappears later in the season and tries to reclaim "little Susie".
+Susan grows extremely attached to the baby, but she gets a surprise when a reformed Chloe reappears later in the season and tries to reclaim "Little Susie".
 Susan can't see past Chloe's mistakes, regardless of her recent turnaround and new responsible boyfriend.
-Desperate to keep the baby, Susan attempts to fight Chloe for custody, but she was forced to reconsider when the judge warns her that she would lose.
-Susan begrudgingly reaches an agreement with her sister, and after regaining custody of "little Susie", Chloe moves her family to Phoenix, Arizona to start a new life.
+Desperate to keep the baby, Susan attempts to fight Chloe for custody, but she is forced to reconsider when the judge warns her that she would lose.
+Susan begrudgingly reaches an agreement with her sister, and after regaining custody of "Little Susie", Chloe moves her family to Phoenix, Arizona, to start a new life.

-Susan struggles to cope with the loss of her niece and goes through a period of grief and counseling.
-She throws herself into her work to escape her feelings of loneliness, which manages to impress Weaver, and, with Mark's encouragement, Kerry agrees to offer Susan the position of chief resident (she promises to support Susan's promotion if Mark recommends her as County's new attending physician).
-Much of the ER staff hoped Susan could achieve that title, but Susan turns the position down, later telling Mark that there is more to life than work.
+Susan grapples with the loss of her niece, experiencing grief and seeking counseling.
+To escape loneliness, she immerses herself in work, impressing Weaver.
+With Mark's encouragement, Kerry offers Susan the position of chief resident.
+Although many ER staff members hoped for Susan to attain the title, she declines the position, expressing to Mark that there is more to life than work.